Skip to main content

 Hydrostatic Pressure

 Hydrostatic pressure is the pressure exerted by a fluid at equilibrium due to the force of gravity.
-It increases with depth in a fluid, calculated using the formula P = ρgh, where P is pressure, ρ is the fluid density, g is the acceleration due to gravity, and h is the depth.
-For freshwater, the pressure increases approximately by 9.81 kPa for every meter of depth.
+It increases with depth in a fluid, such as water, and is calculated using the formula P = ρgh, where ρ is the fluid density, g is the acceleration due to gravity, and h is the depth.
+This concept is crucial for understanding the pressure experienced by a diver underwater.

 Recommended video: